Endoscopic Fistula Closure in the Gastrointestinal (GI) Tract

 - For a fistula in the lower GI tract, follow a liquid diet plus a laxative or enema to cleanse the bowel.

-- For an upper GI tract fistula, do not eat or drink for 12 hours before the procedure to ensure your esophagus is clear of food products.
+- For an upper GI tract fistula, do not eat or drink for 12 hours before the procedure to ensure that your stomach is clear of food.

 - Tell your doctor if you have any allergies.